-A small bungalow on Finkle Street became the first designated drop-in centre in 1960.
+A small bungalow on Finkle Street became the first designated drop-in Centre in 1960.
 A move to a new location on Dundas Street followed in 1972 when the membership out grew Finkle Street.
-By 1982 membership had increased to the point where the very first paid Executive Director was hired.
-This was quickly followed by a full-time secretary the following year.
+By 1982, membership had increased to the point where the very first paid Executive Director was hired.
+A full-time secretary joined the Director the following year.

-Our membership today is still over the 800 mark and we find that we are “bursting at the seams” once again as we grow and enhance our programs and services.
-This is such a wonderful testament to continuing the commitment first made by Mrs. Alice Thomson to create a place where people could feel at home and be provided with a sense of dignity and satisfaction that comes from helping others!
+Our membership pre-COVID was still over the 800 mark and we found that we were “bursting at the seams” once again as we grew and enhanced our programs and services.
+This is such a wonderful testament to continuing the commitment first made by Mrs. Thomson to create a place where people could feel at home and could have a sense of dignity and satisfaction that comes from helping others!